Python-World/python-mini-projects/projects/Store_emails_in_csv/README.md

 It might be useful to be able to specify which messages to fetch, instead of have it fetch everything every time.

+The exception handling is not a good example of how to do this properly.

 ## Author Name